 Empirical Methods in Finance (FINC-970-0)

 This advanced course is designed for students with strong quantitative skill who want to learn modern disruptive discoveries in investments research and state-of-the-art statistical techniques of portfolio management.
-You will learn cutting-edge econometric methods for analyzing financial markets and programming techniques to implement them.
-We cover financial models from up-to-date research literature and examine ‘how’ and ‘when’ markets are beat-able.
+Students will learn cutting-edge econometric methods for analyzing financial markets and programming techniques to implement them.
+We will cover financial models from up-to-date research literature and examine "how" and "when" markets are beatable.
 Students who plan to work in financial industry under a technical capacity, such as, as a quantitative portfolio manager (or, as a risk manager) in hedge funds or investment banks, are expected to find this course immensely rewarding.

 There are no sections matching your search criteria.
 Please search again with different criteria or contact the Kellogg School registrar for more information.